 • Cows with low production records.

-If breeding seasons for the cow herds is close to ending and producers are not able to cull cows on a pregnancy test basis at this time.
-Pregnancy check approximately 60 days after removing the bulls from the breeding pasture for accurate results.
+If the breeding season for the cow herd is close to ending producers may want to wait and cull cows on a pregnancy test basis.
+Pregnancy check approximately 50-60 days after removing the bulls from the breeding pasture for accurate results using rectal palpation.
 For experienced ultrasound technicians, pregnancy detection after about day 30 to 35 of pregnancy is about 100 percent accurate.
 Please see “Reproductive Ultrasound for Management of Beef Cattle,” by Cliff Lamb, University of Minnesota (PDF 425KB).

-- When late summer pastures are used up and cow and calf prices are low, and creep feeding or early weaning the calves is too expensive to consider due to high grain prices, a management alternative may be feeding cows forages or forage:distillers grains combination while on pasture.
-Forages possibilities would be ammoniated wheat straw, small grain hays such as oat or wheat hay (be aware of nitrates), or prairie hay left over from last year.
+- When late summer pastures are used up and cow and calf prices are low, and creep feeding or early weaning the calves is too expensive to consider due to high grain prices, a management alternative may be feeding cow and calf pairs a forage:distillers grains combination in a dry lot or a pasture converted to a dry lot.
+Forages possibilities would be ammoniated wheat straw, small grain hays such as oat or wheat hay (be aware of nitrates), or corn stalk bales carried over from last year.
 In this feeding scheme, the calves would remain on the cows and it is assumed that the breeding season is over.
-Milk production may decrease and calf growth rate may be slow under this condition.
-However, this feeding scheme would give producers an opportunity to take advantage of marketing the calves in the fall if prices are good.
+This would give producers an opportunity to take advantage of marketing the calves later in the year.

 Crop residue combined with byproducts may be an option for cows grazing pasture or in a dry lot.
 Distiller grains are usually less expensive in the summer.
 For more information, please see NebGuide G2077: Crop Residue or Low Quality Hay Combined with Byproducts as a Forage Substitute (PDF version, 303KB).